Andrew-Chen-Wang/github-wiki-action/README.md

 💡 Each page has an auto-generated title.
 It is derived from the filename by replacing every `-` (dash) character with a space.
 Name your files accordingly.

-💡 The `Home.md` file will automatically become the homepage, not `README.md`.
+The `Home.md` file will automatically become the homepage, not `README.md`.
 This is specific to GitHub wikis.
-You can use a preprocessor like [TBD] to automagically ✨ change `README.md` into `Home.md` and rewrite links from `./My-sibling-page.md` to `./My-sibling-page` to work when deployed to the GitHub wiki.

 ### GitHub token